puppetlabs/puppet-docs/source/pe/2.5/console_accessing.markdown

 Logging In
 -----

-For security, the console requires a user name and password for access.
-Use the user and password you chose when you installed the console role, or get credentials from your site's lead administrator.
+For security, accessing the console requires a user name and password.
+In PE 2.5, there are three different levels of user access, read, read-write and admin.
+If you are an admin setting up the console or accessing it for the first time, use the user and password you chose when you installed the console.
+Otherwise, you will need to get credentials from your site's administrator.
+See the [User Management page](./console_auth.html) for more information on managing console user accounts.

 ![Screenshot: a login dialog asking for credentials][login]